Shape Animation – Converting to Shape Layers

 Locate the Position property inside Transform: Group 6 and set it to 0,0

-Activate the Selection Tool by pressing V on the keyboard and drag the Outline—Path layer to align it precisely with the source path on Line Bundle Outlines.
+Activate the Selection Tool by pressing V on the keyboard and drag the Outline—Path layer to line it up with source path on Line Bundle Outlines.

 With Outline—Path selected click the reveal arrow

-next to Path 1 to reveal the Path property.Choose Window > Create Nulls From Path.jsx from the bottom section of the Window menu.
+next to Path 1 to reveal the Path property.Choose Window > Create Nulls From Path.jsx.
+It is towards the bottom of the Window menu.

 - Close the Create Nulls From Paths panel.